tmp-visual

 PPOL 5190 Policy Analysis and Design for Sustainable Development [3 Credit(s)]

-[Co-List with SOSC 5770] Sustainable development problems pose some of the greatest challenges for policy makers around the world, and effective policy design requires analysts with strong subject matter understanding, creativity, and the ability to incorporate diverse perspectives and approaches.
+Sustainable development problems pose some of the greatest challenges for policy makers around the world, and effective policy design requires analysts with strong subject matter understanding, creativity, and the ability to incorporate diverse perspectives and approaches.
 The goal of this course is to advance students' abilities to apply tools and methods, including analytical techniques and presentation skills, which are required for effective policy analysis and decision making in this area.
 Coursework in the course will be largely case based, and topical issues will be presented and mastered alongside different analytical skills and techniques.
-Previous study of sustainable development and/or public policy at an undergraduate level; or professional experience in these area.
-Exclusion(s): SOSC 5770

 On successful completion of the course, students will be able to: